by Ari Salonen

-Across the deal life-cycle, integration is one of the most critical processes to ensuring a successful acquisition.
-While taking a prudent approach to valuation and not over paying for revenue synergies can go some way to preventing a failed integration, there are other key factors which, if approached correctly, can significantly increase the chance of integration success (or lead to value erosion if ignored).
+Across the M&A life-cycle, deal integration is one of the most critical processes to ensuring a successful acquisition.
+While taking a prudent approach to valuation and not overpaying for revenue synergies can go some way to preventing a failed integration, there are other key factors which, if approached correctly, can significantly increase the chance of integration success (or lead to value erosion if ignored).

 1. Project Readiness

 Project planning and ensuring a state of “readiness” is the most crucial part of ensuring the success of an integration project.
-Knowing why your organization is going to acquire a target and identifying what part of the target is of most interest (business model, real estate, competitors, technology, R&D initiatives, etc.) foster the beginnings of an integration plan.
+Establishing an acquisition strategy is key; knowing why your organization is going to acquire a target and identifying what part of the target is of most interest (business model, real estate, competitors, technology, R&D initiatives, etc.) foster the beginnings of an integration plan.

 Ensuring the processes and planning initiatives are in place for the target to be integrated into the acquiring organization should be of top priority and addressed at the outset of an M&A campaign.
 Doing so can bridge the gap between due diligence and integration and help to safeguard against value erosion.
 However, planning is seldom viewed as a value-add activity - rather, it is most likely that project teams will move directly to the more tangible aspects of project execution.